-- Jesus calls us to be His disciples-and to make disciples.
-Sadly, not all people who call themselves Christians are disciples. - The disciple is disciplined; this means the believer does what her Master wants, not just what she wants. - The disciple knows that she has been bought with a price and that her life is not her own, but God's. - 4.
+- 1. Jesus calls us to be His disciples-and to make disciples.
+Sadly, not all "Christians" are disciples. - The disciple is disciplined; this means the believer does what her Master wants, not just what she wants. - 3.
+The disciple knows that she has been bought with a price and that her life is not her own, but God's. - 4.
 Jesus is the Lord of the disciple, that is, the owner and sole possessor of her life.